 The Indigenous Negotiations Resource Guide, designed in consultation with Indigenous partners, will support Indigenous peoples and local communities to negotiate effective and equitable benefit sharing agreements with those seeking to develop their lands, waters and resources, such as for extractive and infrastructure projects.
 In addition, well-negotiated agreements between communities and conservation NGOs can help maximize conservation benefits.
 These negotiated agreements will not only support Indigenous rights, but also address communities’ priorities and visions for the future, and support them in continuing to safeguard the nature upon which we all depend.

 The Negotiations Resource Guide is a tool for Indigenous communities to operationalize Free, Prior and Informed Consent — the right of Indigenous peoples to give or withhold their consent for any action that would affect their lands or territories — and to effectively engage in negotiations when they choose to do so.

 The guide includes a collection of best practices, lessons learned and case studies to assist Indigenous negotiators at all stages of a negotiation.
 Chapters describe key considerations for preparing to negotiate, strategies for the negotiation itself, and technical aspects of negotiated agreements, while emphasizing a community’s right to decide throughout all stages of a negotiation.

-For more information, please contact Patricia Dunne, Director, Applied Social Science (firstname.lastname@example.org) or Alli Cruz, Senior Manager, Traditional & Indigenous Peoples Program (email@example.com).
+For more information, please contact Patricia Dunne, Director, Applied Social Science (firstname.lastname@example.org) or Carly Quisenberry, Senior Manager, Indigenous Negotiations & Inclusive Technologies (email@example.com).